neelsoumya/butterfly_detector/README.md

-* More AI in the browser
+* More AI in the browser and outreach materials

     http://projector.tensorflow.org/